network-unit-testing-system/nuts/docs/source/testbundles/alltestbundles.rst

 VLAN - No Rogue VLANs
 ---------------------

-**Test Bundle:** Tests that only pre-defined VLAN's exist on a device, i.e. there are no rogue VLAN's.
+**Test Bundle:** Tests that only pre-defined VLANs exist on a device, i.e. there are no rogue VLANs.

 **Test Bundle Structure:**